 2.5.
 List of Month Names

-You can also create a list of names is by using List.Generate.
+You can also create a list of names by using List.Generate.
 How does that work?
-First you create two variables:
+There are several ways to approach it.
+I will show three methods.

 = List.Generate(